rctatman/Livetweeting-Guide/index.md

 ## Rachael Tatman's Guide to Conference Livetweeting

 ### What is livetweeting and why do it?

-So, if you didn't know, I livetweet conferences I go to.
+In case you didn't know, I regularly livetweet conferences I go to.
 You can see some examples of what this looks like on my Twitter, [here](https://twitter.com/rctatman/moments).

 Livetweeting can mean a lot of different things & everyone does it slightly differently, but for me livetweeting conferences is a way of taking notes on current research in a publicly-accessible format.
 My main goal is to accurately capture the main points of the authors' work clearly enough that someone who wasn't at the talk still has a good idea of what it was about.
 In addition to being a record of what talks I saw at a given conference (I probably go back and look at a talk I've livetweeted a couple times a month), I consider it service to the scientific community: